Retail at Risk: Cybersecurity Challenges and Solutions

 - Outdated user accounts are discoverable and any privileged credentials easily (or automatically) revoked, which keeps hackers from successful attacks via outdated staff accounts.

 - Third parties like suppliers and contractors can only see systems that are relevant to them, and can’t “bounce” to unrelated systems.
 For example, a supplier may be granted privileged access to a certain logistics functionality, but will not even be aware of other system components, much less have access to them.
 Or a contractor may be granted privileged access to work on a server, but only at a given time and for a given duration.
 In both situations, even were a hacker to comprise a third-party login they would still not be able to cause widespread damage because the PAM solution would prevent any further access.

 - A robust PAM solution also secures machine-to-machine (M2M) components within a system.
 Thus even if a hacker somehow gains control of an IoT device in an automated warehouse, for example, the PAM solution hasn’t granted privileged access to that device – and thus the hacker cannot use it as a platform from which to further their exploits.

 To secure the system even further, a full-featured PAM solution should be capable of real-time monitoring of all privileged session activity, and also of either automatically terminating suspicious sessions or else alerting an admin (or both).

 Retail Regulatory Compliance, Simplified

 The retail industry is subject to a wide variety of regulations with which companies must be in compliance – PCI DSS, GDPR, NIST, and SOX, to name just a few.
-And along with the session monitoring capabilities, if the PAM solution also records and makes searchable every session, there’s always an audit trail to aid in compliance with all of those regulations.
-Furthermore, the recorded sessions are also useful for security reviews, as well as for training of security team members.
+And along with the session monitoring capabilities, if the PAM solution also records and makes it searchable every session, there’s always an audit trail to aid in compliance with all of those regulations.
+Furthermore, the recorded sessions are also useful for security reviews, as well as for the training of security team members.